 The first few months will focus on campaign research, strategy, planning and onsite optimisation.

-Stage 1: Consult with client
+1: Consult with client

 I will consult with the client to get a thorough understanding of the business; its products or services, target demographic, any previous or current strategies, vision for the future, current branding etc. I will also undertake a full review of the issues surrounding the website and the business’s key marketing objectives for the year ahead.

-Stage 2: Competitor research
+2: Competitor research

-Stage 4: Website audit
+3: Website audit

 I will perform a comprehensive website audit to identify issues and seek areas for enhancement.

-Stage 5: Keyword research
+4: Keyword research

-Stage 6: Information architecture and user experience (UX) review
+5: Information architecture and user experience (UX) review

-Stage 7: Onsite optimisation
+6: Onsite optimisation